Updated: 4th September 2020

 As a formal liquidation procedure, MVLs can only be carried out by a licensed insolvency practitioner acting as the company’s liquidator.
 Once appointed, the insolvency practitioner will prepare all the necessary paperwork including a statement of affairs, gather the company’s assets, and distribute these among shareholders.

-Following the disposal of the company and/or your shareholding, you can claim Entrepreneurs’ Relief either through your tax return, in writing to HMRC, or by filling in Section A of the Claim for Entrepreneurs’ Relief form (claim form HS275).
+Following the disposal of the company and/or your shareholding, you can claim Business Asset Disposal Relief either through your tax return, in writing to HMRC, or by filling in Section A of the Claim for Entrepreneurs’ Relief form (claim form HS275).

-A claim for Entrepreneurs’ Relief must be submitted to HMRC by the first anniversary of the 31st January following the end of the tax year in which the sale or liquidation of the business occurs.
+A claim for Business Asset Disposal Relief, formerly Entrepreneurs’ Relief, must be submitted to HMRC by the first anniversary of the 31st January following the end of the tax year in which the sale or liquidation of the business occurs.

-When it comes to Entrepreneurs’ Relief following liquidation, it is the date of the distribution of funds which is important rather than when the MVL process was initiated.
-The distribution date is what will be declared in your tax return and the legislation on Entrepreneurs’ Relief on that date is what will be applied.
+When it comes to Business Asset Disposal Relief following liquidation, it is the date of the distribution of funds which is important rather than when the MVL process was initiated.
+The distribution date is what will be declared in your tax return and the legislation on Business Asset Disposal Relief on that date is what will be applied.